janigodari/journal-web-app/README.md

 - Login/Register

-- Create a jorunal entery
+- Create a journal entery

 - Delete a journal entery